GlaringDensity/Spotify-Clone/README.md

 The project consists of the following files:

-- `index.html` - The main HTML file containing the structure of the Spotify Clone.
+- `Spotify1.html` - The main HTML file containing the structure of the Spotify Clone.
-- `styles.css` - The CSS file that styles the HTML and brings the design to life.
+- `Spotify2.css` - The CSS file that styles the HTML and brings the design to life.

 ## 🛠️ Technologies Used